 鈥業t鈥檚 gotta be fun鈥

-Working on robotics, examining animal meat, and inventing disaster relief devices may be rigorous, but they all have one thing in common, said Jeff Robin, an art teacher at High Tech High in San Diego.
+Working on robotics and designing disaster relief devices may be rigorous, but they have one thing in common, said Jeff Robin, an art teacher at High Tech High in San Diego.

 鈥淚t鈥檚 gotta be fun.
 The more fun the project is, the more interested they鈥檒l be, the more they鈥檒l learn,鈥 he said. 鈥淚n fact, I have parents say, 鈥業鈥檓 really concerned.
 My kids really like 黄色app.
 My kid鈥檚 having too much fun.鈥欌